sourcegraph/code-intel-extensions/extensions/typescript/README.md

 ## Language server

-This extension is configured to talk to a language server over WebSockets.
+This extension communicates with a language server over WebSockets.
 On Sourcegraph.com, this extension is already configured.
 If you are running a private Sourcegraph instance, you should run your own language server.
 The server is available as a Docker image `sourcegraph/lang-typescript` from Docker Hub.

 ### 🔐 Secure deployment 🔐